bitinerant/myorigin/README.md

 * keeps a record of past successes and prioritizes the fastest and most reliable providers from your location
 * makes simultaneous IP address requests
 * supports http, https, IPv4, IPv6

+### Limitations

+* has only been tested on Ubuntu Linux, though, being 100% Python, this *should* work on Windows, macOS, other Linux and BSDs, etc.
+* has not been field-tested

 ### Similiar projects